Party Venue Size Calculator

 How Much Space Do You Need for a Birthday Party?

 Quick reference for common party sizes.
 Space is in square feet per party style.
 Add extra for dance floors, bounce houses, or buffet tables.
 The calculator above handles all add-ons for you.
+Once the space works, plan the birthday party games that fill it and the party food to match.

 Plan Your Venue Setup